xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Function**

-ON.TIME   Runs a macro at a specific time
+ON.TIME&nbsp;&nbsp;&nbsp;Runs a macro at a specific time

 Return to [top](#T)